 This section of the report describes the Load Forecast, ac integration studies undertaken by Nalcor, HVdc converter station and associated equipment, transmission system elements, the Strait of Belle Isle marine crossing, Muskrat Falls generating station, and other thermal and small generation sources added for this option.
-Detailed examination of the hydrology, reliability studies, or thermal supply options have been previously carried out and deemed not required as part of MHI's Decision Gate 3 review.
+Detailed examination of the hydrology, reliability studies, or thermal supply options were not undertaken as part of this Decision Gate 3 review.